Axelpuff/hundredschools/descriptions/mozi/views/confucius/description.md

 Mozi critiques Confucius harshly to the point of disrespect.
-He interprets Confucius' love of music as a love of excess and Confucius' praise of filial piety over state loyalty as a violation of impartial caring.
+He interprets the Confucian love of music as a love of excess and praise of filial piety over state loyalty as a violation of impartial caring.
+In addition, he cites stories about Confucius to directly attack his moral character.